 Any process names and ITTOs are deliberately omitted from the book, except in places required in the context of the content, and the focus is only on simplifying concepts with examples and illustrations.

-This book is a complementing study resource to a PMP® study guide.
+Master Your Stakeholder Management is a complementing study resource to a PMP® study guide.